HECVAT Compliance: Complete Guide [2026]

 NIST AI RMF Voluntary framework Artificial Intelligence tab: AIPL-05 Alignment with the NIST AI Risk Management Framework and the Generative AI Profile (NIST AI 600-1) for third-party AI supply chain and model risk

-GLBA’s Safeguards Rule does not name HECVAT, but it requires Title IV institutions to assess service providers, and HECVAT is the standard tool institutions use to meet that obligation.
+HECVAT satisfies the vendor assessment obligation the Safeguards Rule places on Title IV colleges and universities under GLBA.
 The Safeguards Rule (16 CFR 314.4) requires Title IV colleges and universities to “periodically assess service providers based on the risk they present” and select providers capable of maintaining appropriate safeguards.
-HECVAT provides the structured assessment format that satisfies this obligation.
+The rule does not name HECVAT directly.
+HECVAT provides the structured assessment format higher education uses to satisfy this obligation.

 The Department of Education’s Federal Student Aid office reinforced these obligations in Electronic Announcement GENERAL-24-46 (April 2024), which addresses how Title IV institutions must structure relationships with third-party service providers, building on its February 2023 cybersecurity requirements update.
 The FTC’s June 2025 Safeguards Rule FAQ further clarifies service provider oversight duties, and the FTC’s first enforcement action against an education technology vendor, Illuminate Education (December 2025), signals that inadequate vendor security controls now carry direct federal enforcement risk for the institutions that contract with them.